Manojkl/Cost_To_Consumers-CTC/AGI/DoctorAgent/Readme.md

 # Doctor Agent

-A agent that helps in the domain of medicine.
+An agent that assists in the medical domain.

+- Diagnosing diseases
+-